-45. PROFESSIONAL DEVELOPMENT LEAVE
+48. PROFESSIONAL DEVELOPMENT LEAVE

-- 45.1 Professional Development Leave: Health Professionals - (a) This subclause will apply to employees paid in accordance with subclause 18.5 of Clause 18 Salaries and Payment. - (b) In addition to any other training or development opportunities that may be available under this clause generally, and provided there will be no reduction in existing conditions, employees who qualify for leave under this subclause will be entitled to 16 hours paid Professional Development Leave per year. - (c) The Professional Development Leave will: - (i) be available at the commencement of each year; - (ii) be cumulative from year to year to a maximum of 32 hours; - (iii) not be converted to a payment; - (iv) be available for any developmental activity that is relevant to the work of the employee, as agreed with the Employer; and - (v) be calculated on a proportionate basis for Part Time Employees. - (d) Time spent in travelling to and from a professional development event does not count as Professional Development Leave for the purposes of this subclause. - 45.2 Professional Development Leave: other than Health Professionals
+- 48.1 Professional Development Leave: Health Professionals - (a) This subclause will apply to employees paid in accordance with subclause 18.5 of Clause 18 Salaries and Payment. - (b) In addition to any other training or development opportunities that may be available under Clause 56 Skills Acquisition, Training and Employee Development generally, and provided there will be no reduction in existing conditions, employees who qualify for leave under this subclause will be entitled to 16 hours paid Professional Development Leave per year. - (c) The Professional Development Leave will: - (i) be available at the commencement of each year; - (ii) be cumulative from year to year to a maximum of 32 hours; - (iii) not be converted to a payment; - (iv) be available for any current or emerging professional development activity that is relevant to the work of the health professional, as agreed with the Employer; and - (v) be calculated on a proportionate basis for Part Time Employees. - (d) Time spent in travelling to and from a professional development event does not count as Professional Development Leave for the purposes of this subclause.

+48.2 Professional Development Leave: other than Health Professionals